GSA/digitalgov.gov/content/services/dap/common-questions-about-dap.md

 **Q. Is a Gmail or Google account the only way to access this data?**

-A. Google account is required, but a Gmail email address is not—any email address can be used to create a Google account.
+A. A Google account is required, but a Gmail email address is not—any email address can be used to create a Google account.
 Personal Gmail accounts will not be granted access.
 You should sign up for the Digital Analytics Program using your .gov or contractor company email address.

 **Q. Am I allowed to modify the DAP GA code to customize it for my agency/website?**